 Jewel Cave National Monument strives to create memorable and enjoyable experiences for everyone.
 This includes making the monument accessible to all visitors.
 To assist with the positive experiences, the monument offers a variety of accessible facilities, services and programs, guided cave tours, recreational hiking, and assistive learning opportunities.
 The following pages provide guidance on accessibility throughout the monument.

-If you require further information, contact the visitor center directly at (605) 673-8300 and speak with a park ranger or contact us to request accessible information or services online.
+If you require further information, contact the visitor center directly at (605) 673-8300 and speak with a park ranger or contact us by email to request accessible information.

 Use Relay South Dakota for Additional Assistance

 Relay South Dakota makes it possible for deaf, hard-of-hearing or speech disabled people to communicate via telephone.
 The service is available 24/7/365 with no restrictions on the length or number of calls placed.
 All calls are strictly confidential, and no records of conversations are ever maintained.